edaine-digio/react-native-maestro/README.md

 - Ensure this device runs by running `yarn android` - if it does, you can safely delete the device from Virtual Device Manager

 11. Create another device, now targetting Android 13 (select `Tiramisu` from the `Recommended` tab instead of `ARM Images` tab) - this is just a sanity check to ensure there are no issues as there have been problems experienced when using Android versions in the Recommended tab straight off the bat.
-12. In a terminal pointing at the project's root directory, run `yarn android` and ensure the Android 13 device runs correctly
+12. In a terminal pointing at the project's root directory, run `npm run android` and ensure the Android 13 device runs correctly

 If everything has been installed correctly, the Metro bundler and an Android Emulator should run and launch the app locally.